Undergraduate Catalog

 Honors

 Each year the department invites meritorious students with an overall GPA of at least 3.500 to participate in the honors program.
-Students choose a faculty member with whom they want to work on a research project.
-The program may involve a major paper based on primary source materials or an extensive review and evaluation of the secondary literature in a particular subject area.
+Students choose a faculty member with whom they want to work on a research project and register in HIST 490 History Honors Thesis.
+The thesis course may involve a major paper based on primary source materials or an extensive review and evaluation of the secondary literature in a particular subject area.
 Students present the project to the department.
-Following an oral examination, the department determines whether to grant honors on graduation.
+Following an oral examination, the department determines whether to grant honors upon graduation.

 Practicum Program